-- Businesses’ favourite form of targeted internet advertising was to use information from the content of the webpages viewed by internet users (contextual advertising; 78 % of businesses using internet ads).
+- Businesses’ favourite form of targeted internet advertising was to use information from the content of the webpages viewed by internet users (contextual advertising).

 Ads that reach the right audience with relevant and meaningful content

-For this purpose, businesses use technologies embedded in websites and apps that choose ads based on the content of the web pages internet surfers view.
+For this purpose, businesses use technologies embedded in websites and apps that choose ads based on the content of the webpages internet surfers view.
 This is commonly known as online contextual advertising.
 Internet users are presented with adverts that automated systems (ad servers) have selected for them based on the content of the webpage they are browsing.
-Similarly, contextual advertising can be based on the specific keywords used in the user's latest query from the same device.
-In this way there is always a positive correlation between internet ads and users’ interests, based on either the content of the webpages or keywords from queries.
+Similarly, contextual advertising can be based on the specific keywords used in the user's latest internet query.
+In this way there is always a positive correlation between internet ads and the user's interests, based on either the content of the webpages or keywords from queries.

 In addition to contextual advertising, businesses may use behavioural targeting.
-This, another targeted form of internet advertising, is based on information about users’ past browsing activities recorded by cookies.
-The digital trace of users’ activities on the internet over time is an important source of information on their interests, preferences and shopping activities.
+This, another targeted form of internet advertising, is based on information about a user's past browsing activities recorded by cookies.
+The digital trace of a user's activities on the internet over time is an important source of information on their interests, preferences and shopping activities.
 Businesses may use this information to determine whether an internet user belongs to a specific target audience, subsequently sending internet ads matching the user’s profile.

-Browsers for accessing the internet provide geolocation services, essentially attempting to locate users’ IP address, Wi-Fi or network location.
-Internet users' geographic location such as the country, region, city and often zip code provide useful information for targeting suitable advertisements, for example about restaurants nearby.
+Browsers for accessing the internet provide geolocation services, essentially attempting to locate a user's IP address, Wi-Fi or network location.
+An internet user's geographic location such as the country, region, city and often zip code provide useful information for targeting suitable advertisements, for example about restaurants nearby.
 The use of geo-targeting advertising can be combined with using contextual advertising or behavioural targeting in order to further identify the needs of a potential customer.

 Information on the use of the remaining targeted advertising practices, not covered by the dynamic ones mentioned above, was collected in a single category.
 It concerned the use of static internet ads on:

-- subject-specific websites (e.g. displaying ads on spare parts of car engines on websites on vehicles or automotive themes); or
+- subject-specific websites (e.g. displaying ads on spare parts for car engines on websites about vehicles or with automotive themes); or

 - websites such as online newspapers, magazines or blogs for a specific audience.